Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-\revised{Though \eqref{eq:NE} looks simple, it is well-known that \eqref{eq:NE} is equivalent to the problem of finding a fixed-point $x^{\star}$ of the operator $T := \Id - G$, i.e. $x^{\star} = Tx^{\star}$, where $\Id$ is the identity operator.} Therefore, \eqref{eq:NE} covers many fundamental problems in different fields by appropriately reformulating them into special cases of \eqref{eq:NE}, or equivalently, fixed-point problems (see, e.g., \cite{Bauschke2011,davis2022variance,reginaset2008,Facchinei2003,peng2016arock,phelps2009convex,Rockafellar2004,Rockafellar1976b,ryu2016primer}).
-In addition, in this paper, we can handle a class of nonmonotone operators $G$ \revised{(i.e. $G$ satisfies a weakly Minty solution condition),} which covers a broader class of problems than recent works in \cite{davis2022variance,peng2016arock}.
-Alternatively, the finite-sum inclusion \eqref{eq:FedNI} provides a unified template to model various optimization and minimax problems in networks and distributed systems, statistical learning, and machine learning, including federated learning (FL), see, e.g., \cite{Bertsekas1989b,davis2022variance,mcmahan2021advances,Nedic2009,ryu2022large} for concrete examples.
+Though \eqref{eq:NE} and \eqref{eq:FedNI} look simple, it is well-known that \eqref{eq:NE} is equivalent to the problem of finding a fixed-point $x^{\star}$ of the operator $T := \Id - \eta G$, i.e. $x^{\star} = Tx^{\star}$, where $\Id$ is the identity operator, and $\eta > 0$ is any positive constant.
+Similarly, \eqref{eq:FedNI} also covers variational inequality problems as special cases (see Subsection~\ref{subsec:examples} for more concrete examples).
+Therefore, \eqref{eq:NE} and \eqref{eq:FedNI} cope with many fundamental problems across different fields by appropriately reformulating them into special cases of \eqref{eq:NE} or \eqref{eq:FedNI} (see, e.g., \cite{Bauschke2011,davis2022variance,reginaset2008,Facchinei2003,peng2016arock,phelps2009convex,Rockafellar2004,Rockafellar1976b,ryu2016primer}).
+In addition, in this paper, we can handle a class of nonmonotone operators $G$ (i.e. $G$ possesses a weak Minty solution), which allows us to tackle a broader class of problems than recent works in \cite{davis2022variance,peng2016arock}.
+Note that the finite-sum structure in \eqref{eq:FedNI} provides a unified template to model various optimization, game theory, and minimax problems in networks and distributed systems, statistical learning, and machine learning, including federated learning (FL), see, e.g., \cite{Bertsekas1989b,davis2022variance,mcmahan2021advances,Nedic2009,ryu2022large}.